wilfredbayudan/menu-vue/README.md

 5. Run `rails s` to start backend server.
 6. Run `npm start --prefix client` in another terminal to start frontend server.

+By default, the frontend can be accessed through http://localhost:4000

 Have fun!